apache/geode/gemfire-spark-connector/doc/3_connecting.md

-## Connecting to GemFire
+## Connecting to Geode

-There are two ways to connect Spark to Gemfire:
+There are two ways to connect Spark to Geode:
- - Specify GemFire connection properties via `SparkConf`.
+ - Specify Geode connection properties via `SparkConf`.
- - Specify GemFire connection properties via `GemFireConnectionConf`.
+ - Specify Geode connection properties via `GemFireConnectionConf`.

-### Specify GemFire connection properties via `SparkConf`
+### Specify Geode connection properties via `SparkConf`
-The only required GemFire connection property is `spark.gemfire.locators`.
+The only required Geode connection property is `spark.gemfire.locators`.
 This can be specified in `<spark dir>/conf/spark-defaults.conf` or in Spark application code.
 In the following examples, we assume you want to provide 3 extra properties: `security-client-auth-init`, `security-username`, and